Methodology for banking ratings

 ★★★★★ – Poor

-The survey asked respondents how satisfied they are with their current accounts from one to five and whether they would recommend it to a friend or not.
+The survey asked respondents how satisfied they are with their current account on a scale from 1 to 5, and also whether they would recommend it to a friend or not.

 - How many people would recommend the account vs how many people wouldn’t.
 If you say you’d recommend your bank to a friend when sitting at the pub in front of a pint, it must mean it’s really good (the bank, not the pint).
 This forms 50% of our customer satisfaction rating.